swcarpentry/training-course/_submissions/round-04/2/2013-04-10-assessment-questions-for-sql-databases.md

 ---
 Made for <a href="http://teaching.software-carpentry.org/2013/02/15/concept-map-intro-to-sql-databases/" target="_blank">http://teaching.software-carpentry.org/2013/02/15/concept-map-intro-to-sql-databases/</a>

-I opted for not using yes/no questions because a novice could just guess and be correct 50% of the time, further aggravating their &#8220;false confidence&#8221; issue.
+I opted for not using yes/no questions because a novice could just guess and be correct 50% of the time, further aggravating their "false confidence" issue.

 **Distinguish novice from competent practitioner**